 Jeffrey Wallen is professor of comparative literature, and was Dean of the School of Humanities, Arts, and Cultural Studies (HACU) from 2012-15 .

-He has also taught as a visiting professor at the Freie Universität Berlin and at the University of Toulouse, and has been the director of Hampshire’s semester-long study abroad program.
-He has published widely on nineteenth- and twentieth-century European literature, on biography and literary portraiture, on testimony and Holocaust literature, and on debates about education.
+He has also taught as a visiting professor at the Free University Berlin and at the University of Toulouse, and has been the director of Hampshire’s semester-long study abroad program.
+He has published widely on nineteenth- and twentieth-century European literature; on biography and literary portraiture; on testimony, Holocaust literature, and Berlin Jewish history; and on debates about education.
 His book Closed Encounters: Literary Politics and Public Culture was published by the University of Minnesota Press.